Icon of Very Good Calendar Sync Very Good Calendar Sync

 When clicking “Save” you'll see a progress modal show up.

 This is for the initial calendar synchronisation that takes all events into account.
-Depending on the number of events your source calendar has this might take some time.
+Depending on the number of events your source calendar has, this might take some time.

 The good news is, even if the initial synchronisation takes a while to complete, every consecutive synchronisation will be quicker because not the whole history will be looked at for that.

-Eventually the modal will complete: screenshot-application-initial-synchronisation-complete.png
+Eventually the modal will complete: Screenshot of synchronisation progress dialogue complete

 Overview